TiagoGavassi/TiagoGavassi/README.md

 - 👋 Hi, I’m @TiagoGavassi
-- 👀 I’m interested any shit that could make sense
+- 👀 I’m interested in any shit that could make sense
 - Lost my last accoung :(
 - 💞️ I’m looking to collaborate on Midi Controllers Projects
 - 📫 How to reach me tiago.gavassi@gmail.com